juliasolee/MyWork/README.md

 <a name="eng"></a>
 ## Engineering

 I'm a **Software Engineer** who loves building VR and AI.
-I recently worked on a project about integrating e-commerce in a VR entertainment inflight platform.
-After graduating from an engineering degree, I expanded my knowledge in AI with a Deep Learning Nanodegree.
+In this section you will know more about my academic and professional background.

 <a name="aca"></a>
 ### Academic background